Written by Manya Pandey, a first-year undergraduate student.

 A quick look at how to play Ludo

-Ludo is a multiplayer game which could traditionally accommodate only four players but lately, a lot of apps and online versions offer six to eight-player options.
-Fundamentally it’s a dice game in which each player’s token is marked with a different colour, typically red, blue, yellow and green.
+Ludo is a multiplayer game which could originally accommodate only four players but lately, a lot of apps and online versions offer six to eight-player options.
+Fundamentally it’s a dice game in which each player’s token is marked with a different colour, typically red, blue, yellow or green.

-3. If an opponent’s token is blocking the pathway, you may roll the right digits to land on the same space and capture it.
+4. If an opponent’s token is blocking the pathway, you may roll the dice for the right digits to land on the same space and capture the token.

-4. Every player who rolls a six earns a “bonus” roll and if the bonus roll results in a six again, the player again gets to roll.
+5. Every player who rolls a six earns a “bonus” roll.
+If the bonus roll results in a six again, the player again gets to roll.

-7. Each captured token goes back to its owner’s yard and can only be re-entered into play when the owner rolls a six.
+8. Each captured token goes back to its owner’s yard and can only be re-entered into the game when the owner rolls a six.

-That was how to play ludo, next up is a short history lesson which will cover
+That is how to play ludo.
+Next up is a short history lesson which will cover

 - A short history of Ludo